Adedoyin-Emmanuel/squad-js-sdk/README.md

 ### Why Did I Build This? 🤔

 Okay, good question.
 While this **SDK** is a game changer for anyone working with **Squad Payment Gateway** in their application.
+The features of this **SDK** can be found here.
+[SDK Features](https://github.com/adedoyin-emmanuel/squad-js-sdk/).
 I also built this **SDK** as a point of contact to the **SquadCo Team** I haven't seen a company that I'm soo intrested in working that than **Squad**.
 I really love what they're building and I would love to be part of the team.
-After the hackathon, I suddenly fell in love with their product and I've been preaching the gosple of their product in every possible way.
+After the hackathon, I fell in love with their product and I've been preaching the gosple of their product in every possible way.

 ## Installation 💽